Professor David Heald

 About Myself

-Professor David HealdI am Emeritus Professor in the Adam Smith Business School, University of Glasgow.
+Professor David HealdI am Emeritus Professor at the Adam Smith Business School, University of Glasgow.
 My research interests focus on: public sector accounting reform; public expenditure management and control; public audit; public sector corporate governance; infrastructure financing; and financing devolved governments.
 In these areas, I also have extensive policy involvement.
 In October 2014 I was awarded Fellowship of the Academy of Social Sciences and, in March 2016, Fellowship of the Royal Society of Edinburgh.
 I have edited two books in the Proceedings of the British Academy series: Transparency: The Key to Better Governance?
 (2006) with Christopher Hood (All Souls College, Oxford) on the relevance of 'transparency' to public policy; and When the Party's Over: The Politics of Fiscal Squeeze in Perspective (2014) with Christopher Hood and Rozana Himaz (Oxford Brookes University).